Applications for Special Guardianship Orders

 See Local Resources

-In December 2021, this chapter was revised.
-In Section 12, The Special Guardianship Support Plan, information was added on the School Admission Code.
-It was also updated to reflect Practice Guidance on Special Guardianship published by the Family Justice Council (June 2020).
+AMENDMENTIn December 2021, this chapter was revised.
+Information on the School Admission Code was added into Section 12, The Special Guardianship Support Plan,.
+It was also updated to reflect Practice Guidance on Special Guardianship published by the Family Justice Council.
 See Section 6.2, Special Guardianship Applications in Care Proceedings and new Section 16, Special Guardianship Orders in International Cases.

 Special Guardianship offers an option for children needing permanent care outside their birth family.
 It can offer greater security without absolute severance from the birth family as in adoption.